-- (1) Regulating the purchase, sale, production, processing, packaging, transportation, and delivery of cannabis items a broadly defined term which incorporates all cannabis, cannabis resin, cannabis products, and cannabis extracts; - (2) Granting, refusing, suspending, revoking, cancelling, or otherwise limiting licenses or conditional licenses for the production, processing, warehousing, transportation, sale, and delivery of cannabis items.
-As further detailed below with respect to licensing activities, a "conditional license" is a type of license that would be issued by the commission pursuant to an abbreviated application process, after which the conditional license holder has a limited period of time in which to become fully licensed by satisfying all of the remaining conditions for full licensure which were not required for the issuance of the conditional license: - (3) Investigating and aiding in the prosecution of violations of law relating to cannabis items; - (4) Taking regulatory actions to prohibit advertising of cannabis items in a manner that is appealing to minors, that promotes excessive use, or that promotes illegal activity; and
+- (1) Regulating the purchase, sale, cultivation, manufacturing, packaging, transportation, and delivery of cannabis items a broadly defined term which incorporates usable cannabis (dried leaves and flowers), cannabis products, cannabis extracts, and any other form of cannabis resin; - (2) Granting, refusing, suspending, revoking, cancelling, or otherwise limiting licenses or conditional licenses for the cultivation, manufacturing, warehousing, transportation, sale, and delivery of cannabis items.
+As further detailed below with respect to licensing activities, a "conditional license" is a type of license that would be issued by the commission pursuant to an abbreviated application process, after which the conditional license holder has a limited period of time in which to become fully licensed by satisfying all of the remaining conditions for full licensure which were not required for the issuance of the conditional license; - (3) Investigating and aiding in the prosecution of violations of law relating to cannabis items;

-(5) Regulating the use of cannabis items for scientific, pharmaceutical, manufacturing, mechanical, industrial, and other purposes.
+- (4) Taking regulatory actions to prohibit advertising of cannabis items in a manner that is appealing to minors, that promotes excessive use, or that promotes illegal activity; and - (5) Regulating the use of cannabis items for scientific, pharmaceutical, manufacturing, mechanical, industrial, and other purposes.

-The commission's Office of Minority, Disabled Veterans, and Women Medical Cannabis Business Development would be re-titled by removing the reference to "medical," and this office would establish and administer, under the direction of the commission, unified practices and procedures for promoting participation in the lawful operation of personal use cannabis businesses by persons from socially and economically disadvantaged communities, including by prospective and existing minority owned and women's owned businesses, as these terms are defined in section 2 of P.L.1986, c.195 (C.52:27H-21.18), and disabled veterans' businesses as defined in section 2 of P.L.2015, c.116 (C.52:32-31.2), which could be licensed personal use cannabis growers, processors, wholesalers, distributors, retailers, delivery services, or testing facilities under the bill.
+The commission's Office of Minority, Disabled Veterans, and Women Medical Cannabis Business Development would be re-titled by removing the reference to "medical," and this office would establish and administer, under the direction of the commission, unified practices and procedures for promoting participation in the lawful operation of personal use cannabis businesses by persons from socially and economically disadvantaged communities, including by prospective and existing minority owned and women's owned businesses, as these terms are defined in section 2 of P.L.1986, c.195 (C.52:27H-21.18), and disabled veterans' businesses as defined in section 2 of P.L.2015, c.116 (C.52:32-31.2), which could be licensed as personal use cannabis cultivators, manufacturers, wholesalers, distributors, retailers, delivery services, or testing facilities under the bill.
 These unified practices and procedures would include a business' certification and subsequent recertification at regular intervals as a minority owned or women's owned business, or a disabled veterans' business, in accordance with eligibility criteria and a certification application process established by the commission in consultation with the office.